-Figures should be prepared using one of the file formats listed in §3.8.
-Hard-copy figures must be provided in all cases.
+Figures should be prepared using one of the file formats listed in §3.9.

 The choice of tables and figures should be optimized to produce the shortest printed paper consistent with clarity.
 Duplicate presentation of the same information in both tables and figures is to be avoided, as is redundancy with the text.